A-Z of Goldfields School

 Paeroa Embroidery Services (next to the Z-Garage on the main road through town) is the retail outlet which produces and sells our school shirts and fleeces.

 From time to time we upload videos that are taken through the school, these are either put on the website under galleries or uploaded to our school Facebook page.

 This is our school website.
 On it you will find a lot of information about our school; staff; teaching and learning programmes and weekly news.
 The calendar shows all of our school dates and significant events which are planned throughout the year.

-The galleries are very popular and have slideshows of special events added throughout the year.
+The galleries are very popular and have slideshows of special events added throughout each school year.

 This forms part of our senior students Transition programmes of study.
-A variety of structured placements take place throughout terms 2 and 3 each year, many are supported by local businesses.
+A variety of structured placements take place throughout the year, many are supported by local businesses.